Home

 Seven Secrets for Successful Post-Divorce Dating

-Author Ginger Emas, an Atlanta-based writer, has said the best thing about getting married was that she would never have to go on a first date again.
-But after 13 years of marriage, she got divorced.
-Some 87 first dates later, Emas brings us Back on Top: Fearless Dating After Divorce
+Atlanta-based author Ginger Emas thought getting married meant that she'd never have to go on another first date again.
+But like many of us, she got divorced after 13 years of marriage, and re-entered the dating scene.
+Now, more than 85 first dates later, Emas brings us Back on Top: Fearless Dating After Divorce (#Ad - As an Amazon Associate I earn from qualifying purchases).

-In conjunction with the release of Back on Top, Emas is sharing a few of her secrets on dating after divorce.
+Now Emas is sharing a few of her secrets on dating after divorce with us.
 Armed with no shortage of her own post-divorce dating foibles, fumbles, failings, and faux pas, Emas offers the following tips:

 Never make a first date that will last longer than an hour.